Our Purpose

 To Practitioners: We provide data and analysis that helps you deliver services safely and effectively, understanding both opportunities and challenges in the field.

-To Policymakers and Regulators: We provide evidence-based insights from comprehensive stakeholder engagement to inform policy decisions that balance safety with accessibility and equity.
+To Policymakers: We provide evidence-based insights from stakeholder engagement to inform policy decisions that balance safety with accessibility and equity.

 To Other Field Organizations: We commit to collaborating and coordinating to ensure we are not duplicating efforts, ensuring we maintain transparency and are advancing the ecosystem together.